Salesforce 401(k) Plan

 For 2026, Salesforce 401(k) participants can contribute up to $24,500 in employee deferrals.
 Participants aged 50+ can contribute an additional $8,000 in catch-up contributions (total $32,500).
 Those aged 60-63 can make super catch-up contributions of $11,250 (total $35,750).
 Currently, Salesforce participants contribute an average of $20,753 per year in employee deferrals.
 Employer contributions are separate from these limits.

 Many Salesforce 401(k) plans offer loan provisions.
 As of the latest filing, Salesforce participants had $54.3M in outstanding loans (averaging $1,486 across participants with active loans).
 The IRS limits 401(k) loans to the lesser of $50,000 or 50% of your vested balance.
 With an average account balance of $248K in the Salesforce plan, the maximum potential loan amount for a fully vested participant would vary accordingly.
-Check with your plan administrator for specific loan terms.
+Check with your plan administrator for specific loan terms, or see our withdrawal rules guide.

 When you leave Salesforce, you have several options for your 401(k): keep it in the plan (if the balance is over $7,000), roll it over to a new employer's plan, roll it to an IRA, or take a cash distribution (subject to taxes and potential penalties).
 In the most recent filing year, the plan processed $606.6M in distributions to departing or retired participants.
 Employer match contributions may be subject to a vesting schedule.

 According to the most recent Form 5500 filing, the Salesforce 401(k) plan has 36,537 active participants managing $9.1B in plan assets.
-The average account balance is $248K per participant, and the plan was originally established on N/A.
+The average account balance is $248K per participant.

 Many major employers, including Salesforce, offer both traditional pre-tax and Roth after-tax 401(k) contribution options.
 Given that Salesforce participants average $20,753 in annual deferrals, choosing between Roth and traditional depends on whether you expect your tax bracket to be higher or lower in retirement.
 Contact the Salesforce plan administrator for availability.

 The Salesforce 401(k) plan typically offers a range of investment options including target-date funds, index funds, actively managed funds, and potentially company stock.
 The plan generated $2.4B in total investment income during the last filing year.
-Log into your account to see current investment options and performance.
+Use our 401(k) calculator to project growth, or log into your account to see current options.

 Salesforce (CRM) may offer company stock as an investment option within the 401(k) plan.
 Be mindful of concentration risk - financial advisors typically recommend limiting company stock to no more than 10-15% of your portfolio, especially given that your employment income already depends on Salesforce's performance.